-I am frequently asked to recommend bats for baseball or softball hitters.
+I am frequently asked to recommend bats for baseball and softball hitters.
 I rarely recommend a particular make or model, but I do provide my opinion on the size and weight that would be most appropriate.
-It should not be a surprise to anyone who subscribes to this blog that the primary determinant in choosing the right bat is bat speed.
-The trick is to match the size and weight of a bat with the bat speed of the hitter.
+It should be no surprise to anyone who subscribes to this blog that my primary determinant in choosing the right bat is bat speed.
+The trick is to match the size and weight of a bat with the bat speed generated by the hitter.

 The Relationship Between Bat Weight/Length and Bat Speed